-Under the terms of the Bridge Loan Facility, the Company has entered a factoring arrangement with the lender with respect to the Company's accounts receivables.
+Under the terms of the Bridge Loan Facility, the Company has entered into a factoring arrangement with the lender with respect to the Company's accounts receivable.
 Under the terms of this arrangement, all accounts receivable approved by the lender are transferred to the lender.
 The Company receives 80% of the invoiced amount of the receivable transferred to the lender.
-Interest on the factored amount accrues interest at 1.15% for the first 30 days of factoring and a daily interest rate of 0.0383% from day 30 until payment is received by the customer.
-The agreement expires on October 11, 2020.
+Interest on the factored amount accrues at 1.15% for the first 30 days of factoring and a daily interest rate of 0.0383% from day 30 until payment is received from the customer.

-Commencing March 1, 2020, 50% of the purchase price of all receivables purchased by the Lender from Indiva shall be applied to the principal amount owing on the secured bridge loan, until the following is achieved:
+Commencing March 1, 2020, 50% of the purchase price of all receivables purchased by the lender from Indiva shall be applied to the principal amount owing on the Demand Loan Facility, until the following is achieved:

-- the principal loan balance is reduced to \$3,500,000; or - on August 1, 2020, if the principal is not \$3,500,000, cash payments must be made by the Company to reduce the principal amount to \$3,500,000.
+- the principal loan balance is reduced to \$3,500,000; or - o n August 1, 2020, if the principal is not \$3,500,000, cash payments must be made by the Company to reduce the principal amount to \$3,500,000.

-Commencing on August 31, 2020, or the month that the loan balance is reduced \$3,500,000, the Company will begin to make monthly principal payments on the loan in the amount of \$58,333.33.
+Commencing on August 31, 2020, or the month that the loan balance is reduced to \$3,500,000, the Company will begin to make monthly principal payments on the loan in the amount of \$58,333.33.